ustaxes/UsTaxes/.github/CONTRIBUTING.md

 First, [join our Discord server](https://discord.gg/dAaz472mPz) and let us know that you want to contribute.
 This way we can point you in the right direction and help ensure your contribution will be as helpful as possible.

-To set up your machine for development, review the [Architecture doc](ARCHITECTURE.md), for required links to set up NPM > 7 and Rust.
+1. To set up your machine for development, review the [Architecture doc](ARCHITECTURE.md), for required links to set up NPM 6 and Rust.

-Next, fork and clone this repo.
+1. Next, fork and clone this repo.

+1. Run `npm ci` to install the package versions referenced in `package-lock.json`.
+If your feature requires a new dependency, add it using `npm install <package-name>@<version>` to avoid affecting other dependencies in `package-lock.json`.

 Try